sframe-wg/sframe/draft-ietf-sframe-enc.md

 ~~~~~

 In the derivation of `sframe_secret`, the `+` operator represents concatenation
-of octet strings and the KID value is encoded as an 8-byte big-endian integer
+of byte strings and the KID value is encoded as an 8-byte big-endian integer
 (not the compressed form used in the SFrame header).

 The hash function used for HKDF is determined by the cipher suite in use.